GridGxly/GridGxly/README.md

 I take messy ideas, build something you can click, watch someone use it, then make it better.

-If you can see me then the test is successful

 When I'm not coding, I enjoy reading, watching anime, learning new things I'm passionate about, and getting some fresh air.

 #### Let's connect!